nhsengland/fdp-design-guide/docs/index.md

 - <p class="inline-container">White<span class="colour-rect" style="--colour: #FFFFFF; --txt_clr: black">#FFFFFF</span> Use this for labels on buttons, NHS logo, headings on NHS blue</p>

-###2.
-Type sizes
-- the FDP uses type sizes Small, Medium and Large.
-We believe that the “small” size is unreadable for many users, therefore would recommend only using Medium and Large
-- if specifying text in points or pixels, the optimal default font size for maximum readability for most users is 19px on large screens and 16px on small screens.
-Font size should not be smaller than size 10px.

-###3.
-Using colours
 Users think that when colour is used it is trying to convey information, so make sure the use of colour is intentional and consistent.
 Don't use colour just for decoration.

 - see the section on Guidance on use of colour - to ensure consistent experience for users across all products
 - a proportion of users cannot differentiate different colours.
 To communicate with people who cannot see well or distinguish colours, you may need to:
     - ensure that the contrast between colours is high enough using a colour tool
     - word things differently
     - use more than one visual cue, for example, text and an icon as well as colour

+###2.
+Type sizes
+- the Workshop uses type sizes Small, Medium and Large.
+We believe that the “small” size is unreadable for many users, therefore would recommend only using Medium and Large
+- if specifying text in points or pixels, the optimal default font size for maximum readability for most users is 19px on large screens and 16px on small screens.
+Font size should not be smaller than size 10px.

+###3.
+Accessibility
+- In the UK, almost 1 in 5 people have a disability of some kind.
+Many more have temporary or situational disabilities, like an illness or injury.
+When you're working on NHS internal services, think about how people with different needs might use what you're making.
+- set up automated accessibility testing and fix issues you identify
+- use the NHS <a href="https://nhsdigital.github.io/accessibility-checklist/">accessibility checklist</a> to carry out an initial WCAG evaluation

 ###4.
 Headings
 - make them meaningful, let readers know where they are/ what they are looking at